 You set a maximum amount you want to ‘bid’ for each keyword – that is how much you are willing to pay every time someone clicks on your advert – and a maximum amount you want to spend on all your keywords per day.
 The more you are willing to spend, the higher on the page your advert is likely to appear.
 (I say ‘likely’ because Google gives each advert a quality score – a rating of how relevant it thinks the advert is to the keyword – and this is taken into consideration as well.
 Your advert can be higher on the page than another advert with a higher maximum bid because your advert has a higher quality score.)

-The global average cost for each click on a Google advert was, apparently, around 90p. ((This is the only mention of an actual figure I could find, for Q1 of 2103 link)) This can vary widely depending on the amount of competition and potential value of the keywords you are bidding on.
+The global average cost for each click on a Google advert was, apparently, around 90p.
+3 This can vary widely depending on the amount of competition and potential value of the keywords you are bidding on.
 For example ‘computers’ is going to be more expensive than ‘laptop repairs sheffield’.

 Wouldn’t I be better off spending my budget on search engine optimisation (SEO) to get to the top of Google’s free (organic) listings?

-Good question. (( Have a look through the comments after this article, for a discussion about this.))
-Broadly, Adwords is fast, simple and under your control.
-SEO is slower, more complex and your control is more remote. ((Google makes the rules.
-No one is quite sure what the rules are.
-You can follow the guidelines and SEO experts’ advice but you are in Google’s hands.))
-Adwords can have lower initial costs and faster returns but SEO will, if it works, provide the best return on your investment.
+Good question.
+4 Broadly, Adwords is fast, simple and under your control.
+SEO is slower, more complex and your control is more remote.5 Adwords can have lower initial costs and faster returns but SEO will, if it works, provide the best return on your investment.

 If it’s a choice between Adwords or SEO, and you have the time and budget, go for SEO.
 Many businesses use both.
 Adwords may not be the ideal but it has its uses and can be profitable for your business.